-To be eligible for RPPP a new district must meet the following criteria before and during the designation process:
+To be eligible for the Residential Parking Permit Program (RPPP), a new district must meet the following criteria before and during the designation process:

 - Include 10 block faces or 100 parking spaces that petitioned at least 70% of households in favor of RPPP

 - The extent of the desire or the need of the residents for residential parking and their willingness to bear the administrative cost

 - That the residents cannot be accommodated by the number of off-street parking spaces

 - At least 75% of legal on-street parking spaces are utilized during peak periods